mindersec/minder/docs/docs/cli/medic_auth_revoke_provider.md

 ```
   -a, --all               Revoke all tokens
+  -g, --group-id int32    ID of the group for repo registration
   -h, --help              help for revoke_provider
   -n, --provider string   Name for the provider to revoke tokens for
 ```